Approach to Education

 The whole class is taught together, using the unique SABIS Point System®.
 The key concepts of a lesson are listed.
 Each of these is taught interactively, alternating oral work, individual written work, and group checking.
 Class time is utilized to build a solid foundation of knowledge through interacting, analyzing, forming and expressing opinions, and effective discussion.
 Discussions are based on critical thinking and logical reasoning.

 Students who fall behind in their work are advised, motivated, helped and coached until they catch up.
 As long as students manage their own time successfully their time is theirs, otherwise we take over to support and guide their efforts.
-CCSL provides special education services and English language learner services for all qualifying students.
+Collegiate provides special education services and English language learner services for all qualifying students.

 The Learning Process